komyl/AmenehZarebidoki_SearchEngine/README.md

 python search_engine.py
 ```

 ## Project Structure

 The project structure for the Amy's Search Engine is as follows:

-## Project Structure

 - **search_engine.py**: Main Python file containing all scraping functions.
 - **requirements.txt**: File containing the required libraries to run the script.